hapax/hapax.github.io/assets/dice.md

 by the roller.
 If the dice has kinetic energy $K = I\omega^2/2$, it will be able to flip to the next face provided $K > B_i$.
+Incidentally, this tells when our first approximation is good: when the kinetic energy $K \ll B_i$ for any face.

 #### Dynamic loading